-Shadowy T-rays: Hunting Tumors and Exploring the Universe
+Shadowy T-rays: Hunting Tumors and Exploring t

 X-rays picture broken bones.
 Microwaves warm leftovers.
 Both are parts of the electromagnetic spectrum, which also includes light and radio.